AdamGiergun/IfR-data/README.md

 ### Objectives

+Now:
+* Add ability to report new spots directly thorough the app

 Short term:
 * Create a list of (at least) most of the spots providing help for refugees.<br>
 * Provide better translations.<br>